wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 #### Launch Tweet (280 characters)

 ```
-🚀 Garden of Eden V3 is LIVE!
+🚀 Eden Proejct is LIVE!

 Your private AI assistant:
 ✅ 100% local (no cloud)